-The following table provides a comparison of the definitions provided through Bill 23 and those provided through Bill 134 (underlining added for emphasis).
+The following table details the definitions provided through Bill 134 (underlining added for emphasis).

-Item Bill 23 Definition Bill 134 Definition (Current D.C.A.
+Bill 134 Definition Item (Current D.C.A.
 Definition) Affordable residential unit rent (subsection 4.1 (2), para.
-1) The rent is no greater than 80 per cent of the average market rent , as determined in accordance with subsection (5).
-The rent is no greater than the lesser of, i. the income-based affordable rent for the residential unit set out in the Affordable Residential Units bulletin, as identified by the Minister of Municipal Affairs and Housing in accordance with subsection (5), and ii. the average market rent identified for the residential unit set out in the Affordable Residential Units bulletin, and Average market rent/rent based on income (subsection 4.1 (5)) for the purposes of subsection 4.1 (2), para.
-1 The average market rent for the year in which the residential unit is occupied by a tenant , as identified in the bulletin entitled the "Affordable Residential Units for the Purposes of the Development Charges Act, 1997 Bulletin."
-The Minister of Municipal Affairs and Housing shall, (a) determine the income of a household that, in the Minister's opinion, is at the 60th percentile of gross annual incomes for renter households in the applicable local municipality; and (b) identify the rent that, in the Minister's opinion, is equal to 30 per cent of the income of the household referred to in clause (a).
+1) The rent is no greater than the lesser of, i. the income-based affordable rent for the residential unit set out in the Affordable Residential Units bulletin, as identified by the Minister of Municipal Affairs and Housing in accordance with subsection (5), and ii. the average market rent identified for the residential unit set out in the Affordable Residential Units bulletin.
+Average market rent/rent based on income (subsection 4.1 (5)) for the purposes of subsection 4.1 (2), para.
+1 The Minister of Municipal Affairs and Housing shall, (a) determine the income of a household that, in the Minister's opinion, is at the 60th percentile of gross annual incomes for renter households in the applicable local municipality; and (b) identify the rent that, in the Minister's opinion, is equal to 30 per cent of the income of the household referred to in clause (a).
 Affordable residential unit ownership (subsection 4.1 (3), para.
-1) The price of the residential unit is no greater than 80 per cent of the average purchase price , as determined in accordance with subsection (6).
-The price of the residential unit is no greater than the lesser of, i. the income-based affordable purchase price for the residential unit set out in the Affordable Residential ltem Bill 23 Definition Bill 134 Definition (Current D.C.A.
-Definition) Units bulletin, as identified by the Minister of Municipal Affairs and Housing in accordance with subsection (6), and ii.
+1) The price of the residential unit is no greater than the lesser of, i. the income-based affordable purchase price for the residential unit set out in the Affordable Residential Units bulletin, as identified by the Minister of Municipal Affairs and Housing in accordance with subsection (6), and ii.
 90 per cent of the average purchase price identified for the residential unit set out in the Affordable Residential Units bulletin.
 Average market purchase price/purchase price based on income (subsection 4.1 (6)) for the purposes of subsection 4.1 (3), para.
-1 The average purchase price for the year in which the residential unit is sold, as identified in the bulletin entitled the "Affordable Residential Units for the Purposes of the Development Charges Act, 1997 Bulletin," as it is amended from time to time, that is published by the Minister of Municipal Affairs and Housing on a website of the Government of Ontario.
-The Minister of Municipal Affairs and Housing shall, (a) determine the income of a household that, in the Minister's opinion, is at the 60th percentile of gross annual incomes for households in the applicable local municipality; and (b) identify the purchase price that, in the Minister's opinion, would result in annual accommodation costs equal to 30 per cent of the income of the household referred to in clause (a)
+1 The Minister of Municipal Affairs and Housing shall, (a) determine the income of a household that, in the Minister's opinion, is at the 60th percentile of gross annual incomes for households in the applicable local municipality; and (b) identify the purchase price that, in the Minister's opinion, would result in annual accommodation costs equal to 30 per cent of the income of the household referred to in clause (a)